As a global citizen and frequent traveler, I am given the opportunity to see how different countries do things.

 - At the BE level, (how people think what they value): Humility coupled with a desire for improvement which is stronger than the need to save face.
 Generosity, the desire to share.
 Open-ness to different ways

 - At the DO level, (actions and behaviours): Shared measurement systems.
-Movement through the organization (virtual or physical) exposing alternative approaches.
+Movement through the organisation (virtual or physical) exposing alternative approaches.
 Mentoring/teaching forums.

 - At the HAVE level, (outcomes): Continual lift in outputs on multiple metrics